 Toner – Pradiance balancing facial toner

-I choose not to use an essence but Avene thermal water instead
+I chose not to use an essence but Avene thermal water instead

 Sunscreen – Yungskin SPF 40

-I only applied the sunscreen in the morning – it’s not obvious to everyone, hun but I see you. 😉
+I only apply the sunscreen in the morning – it’s not obvious to everyone, hun but I see you. 😉

 What did you think of this post?
-Are you keen to try any of the routine?
-I’ll probably be doing this for the rest of my life, if I don’t find a better routine.
+Are you keen to the routine?
+I’ll probably be doing this for the rest of my life if I don’t find a better routine.